• Skip to primary navigation

 10 day Japan itinerary

-This Japan 10 day itinerary includes the major cities Tokyo and Kyoto, but also the beautiful nature of Koyasan and the famous temples (and deer) in Nara.
+This Japan 10-day itinerary includes big cities such as Tokyo and Kyoto, but also the beautiful nature of Koyasan and the famous temples (and deer) in Nara.

 This Japan 10 days itinerary isn’t too fast-paced, however, you will get to visit five very different places in Japan: